-Improving accessibility to key services, leisure and shopping facilities is integral to delivering transport improvements.
-It can also have a significant impact on the health and wellbeing of people if access provided is sustainable.

-Accessibility to jobs, education and services is fundamental for society.
-It enables people to make the most of their lives and realise their aspirations, potential and ambitions by gaining access to work, training, and education; it enables people to be healthier through gaining access to healthy food and healthcare facilities, and it helps people to lead fulfilling and healthy lives.

-The Community Plan contains an ambition to allow people to achieve these aims.
-Transport can play its part by ensuring people are able to walk and cycle to key services, and where journeys are longer, or when weather conditions are unsuitable, have easy access to a frequent and affordable public transport network.
+- 8.1 Improving accessibility to key services, leisure and shopping facilities is integral to delivering transport improvements.
+It can also have a significant impact on the health and wellbeing of people if access provided is sustainable. - 8.2 Accessibility to jobs, education and services is fundamental for society.
+It enables people to make the most of their lives and realise their aspirations, potential and ambitions by gaining access to work, training, and education; it enables people to be healthier through gaining access to healthy food and healthcare facilities, and it helps people to lead fulfilling and healthy lives. - 8.3 Transport can play its part by ensuring people are able to walk and cycle to key services, and where journeys are longer, or when weather conditions are unsuitable, have easy access to a frequent and affordable public transport network.
 The Council strives to deliver improved accessibility for all across the Borough, but particularly for 'at risk' groups such as the mobility impaired.